cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 3. The prover on receipt of the signature and *pid* verifiers the signature using the procedure of section (#signer-provided-pid-signature-generation-and-verification).
 4. The prover computes the *pseudonym* based on the *pid* and *verifier_id*
 5. The prover generates a proof using *pid*, and *signature* based on the procedure of section (#signer-provided-pid-proof-generation-with-pseudonym).
 6. The prover conveys the *proof* and *pseudonym* to the verifier.
-The verifier uses the procedure of section (#signer-provided-pid-proof-verification-with-pseudonym) to verify the proof.
+The verifier uses the procedure of section (#proof-verification-with-pseudonym) to verify the proof.

 ## Potential Integration and Participants Knowledge